 Regarding "Money Laundering" / "Terrorism Financing" risks, SWE, like LBG, has no tolerance for any risk of breaching economic crime legislation and regulation.
-None of SWE's employees or any other stakeholders may do anything to frustrate or circumvent the intended purpose of SWE's Economic Crime Prevention policy that the Board approves and reviews at least annually (last review: January 2022).
+None of SWE's employees or any other stakeholders may do anything to frustrate or circumvent the intended purpose of SWE's Economic Crime Prevention policy that the Board approves and reviews at least annually.
 Failure to comply with this Policy may result in formal action under the "Group's Colleague Policy".